Marine Science Organizations

 International Oceanographic Commission (IOC)

-The purpose of the Intergovernmental Oceanographic Commission (IOC) is to promote international cooperation and to coordinate programmes in research, services and capacity-building, in order to learn more about the nature and resources of the ocean and coastal areas and to apply that knowledge for the improvement of management, sustainable development, the protection of the marine environment, and the decision-making processes of its Member States.
+The purpose of the Intergovernmental Oceanographic Commission (IOC) is to promote international cooperation and to coordinate programs in research, services and capacity-building, in order to learn more about the nature and resources of the ocean and coastal areas and to apply that knowledge for the improvement of management, sustainable development, the protection of the marine environment, and the decision-making processes of its member states.